ghfakegh1337/StealthCore/README.md

 ## StealthCore

 ### Description
-Stealth Core this program is designed to bypass cheat checks. \
+StealthCore this program is designed to bypass cheat checks. \
 It was created with the aim of improving my C# skills (since I'm new to this).

 ### Features